tprasadtp/ubuntu-post-install/docs/clioptions.md

     Python package installation does not honor this flag.

-## Prefer Local Flags & configuration ang ignore Remote configs
+## Prefer Local lists

 !!! snippet "Usage"
     ```
-    ./after-effects --prefer-local
+    ./after-effects -L
     ```
     OR
     ```
-    ./after-effects --local
+    ./after-effects --lists
     ```

-Using this option, you can chose to ignore remote configuration and prefer local flags and configuration files and list files.
+Using this option, you can chose to use the lists file which you have locally and not worry about YAML and shit.

-!!! bug "Exceptions"
-    - You cannot ignore version checks with this option. please use `--no-version-check` for skipping version checks.
-    - Stats reporting & stats servers are always determined based on remote configuration file.
-You cannot overrride this.

 ## Use Custom Configration file